Chalice: Christian

-In Western Christianity, chalices will often have a pommel or node where the stem meets the cup to make the elevation easier.
-In Roman Catholicism, chalices tend to be tulip-shaped, and the cups are quite narrow.
+In Western Christianity, chalices will often have a knop, pommel or node where the stem meets the cup to make the elevation easier.
+In Roman Catholicism, chalices of recent centuries tend to have quite narrow cups.
 Roman Catholic priests will often receive chalices from members of their families when first ordained.

 In Eastern Christianity (Oriental Orthodox, Eastern Orthodox and Eastern Catholic churches), chalices will often have icons enameled or engraved on them, as well as a cross.
 In Orthodoxy and Eastern Catholicism, all communicants receive both the Body of Christ and the Blood of Christ.
-To accomplish this, a portion of the Lamb (Host) is placed in the chalice, and then the faithful receive Communion on a spoon.
+To accomplish this, a portion of the Lamb (host) is placed in the chalice, and then the faithful receive Communion on a spoon.
 For this reason, eastern chalices tend to have larger, rounded cups.
 In the Russian Orthodox Church, the faithful will often kiss the "foot" (base) of the chalice after receiving Holy Communion.
 In other traditions, they will kiss the cup.
 Although Orthodox monks are not permitted to hold personal possessions, the canons permit a hieromonk (i.e., a monk who has been ordained to the priesthood) to keep a chalice and other vessels necessary to celebrate the Divine Liturgy.